Lehigh Crane Iron Company: Expansion

 By this time, the iron furnaces also boasted a substantial plant railroad.
-This began with the construction of a private wagon and rail bridge (which the company opened to the public) across the Lehigh River in 1847 to facilitate ore shipment.
+This began with the construction of a private wagon and rail bridge, which the company opened to the public, across the Lehigh River in 1847 to facilitate ore shipment.
 This rail line would connect with the Lehigh Valley Railroad in West Catasauqua in 1855, as well as the C&F when that line opened.
 (The Central Railroad of New Jersey would build a line along the Lehigh River in 1867 on the same side as the furnaces, giving Crane Iron yet another rail inlet and outlet.)
-The company received a supplement to its charter on March 15, 1872 (and was renamed simply the Crane Iron Company), allowing it to construct up to 2 mi of rail line to dispose of slag or connect with another railroad.
+The company received a supplement to its charter on March 15, 1872, and was renamed Crane Iron Company, allowing it to construct up to 2 mi of rail line to dispose of slag or connect with another railroad.
 The plant trackage ultimately totaled 3.31 mi, and was worked by a number of 0-4-0 and 0-6-0 switchers, including one built on-site at the ironworks in the 1880s.

-End of independence

 In 1889, No. 3 stack was raised, and No. 4 went out of service in July 1890.
 The Crane and Thomas Iron companies leased the C&F to the Reading Railroad on December 8, 1893, and Crane Iron sold off its share to the Reading entirely from June 5, 1896, leaving the line-haul railroad business.
 During the 1890s, Crane Iron also participated in the experiments of Thomas Edison, who was attempting to rejuvenate the then-moribund Eastern magnetite mines by magnetic beneficiation.
 Initial attempts were frustrated by the dusty nature of the finely-ground ore (which made it susceptible to losses both in transit and during the furnace blast), and the process ultimately proved uneconomical in competition with cheap Mesabi Range ores, which came to replace locally-mined ore.
 In 1899, the company was sold to the Empire Steel and Iron Company and became their Crane Works.
 The works was gradually dismantled, last making iron in 1930.
 It was scrapped in 1932.